 The Institute of Preaching is a partnership of the Florida Institute of Preaching Committee and Duke Divinity School.
 It is sponsored by the Florida Conference and the Parish Ministry Fund of the Western North Carolina Conference.
-All full-time elders and local pastors serving in either conference are eligible to apply.
+All elders and local pastors serving in either conference are eligible to apply.

 Application & Deadlines

-- Serve as full-time elders or local pastors in the Florida or Western North Carolina Conference of the United Methodist Church
+- Serve as elders or local pastors in the Florida or Western North Carolina Conference of the United Methodist Church

 - Do not anticipate a change in appointment in the coming year

 - Want to take their preaching to the next level